hadiranweb/pema-platform-rust/readme.md

-## PEMA Platform Installation Guide (Simplified with Makefile and Systemd)
+## PEMA Platform Setup Guide

-This comprehensive guide provides step-by-step instructions for installing the PEMA Platform on your server, leveraging the `Makefile` for automation and `systemd` for service management.
+This guide provides instructions for setting up the PEMA Platform on your server.
 This assumes you have already cloned the repository to your server.

 ### 1. Project Architecture Overview

-Understanding the project structure is crucial for a smooth installation:
+Understanding the project structure is crucial for a smooth setup:

 *   **`backend-server/`**: This is the **main traditional Rust backend** (Actix-web server).
 It is responsible for loading the application configuration, serving the main API endpoints, and integrating with the WASM backend libraries.
-*   **`backends/installer/`**: This is a **standalone Actix-web server** specifically designed for the initial web-based installation process.
-It generates the `config.toml` file.
-*   **`backends/wasm-auth-backend/`**: This is a **WASM library** for authentication logic.
+*   **`wasm-auth-backend/`**: This is a **WASM library** for authentication logic.
 It is *not* a standalone server but is integrated into the `backend-server/`.
-*   **`backends/wasm-general-backend/`**: This is a **WASM library** for general business logic.
+*   **`wasm-general-backend/`**: This is a **WASM library** for general business logic.
 It is *not* a standalone server but is integrated into the `backend-server/`.
 *   **`wasm-frontend/`**: This is the Yew-based WebAssembly (WASM) frontend application.
 *   **`shared/`**: Contains shared modules, including the `config` module used by backend components.